 Grouping plants is also often recommended.
 The grouping is supposed to create a micro-climate with higher humidity.
 What sounds good in theory, unfortunately, hardly works in practice.
 Although I could notice a difference, it was only 3% above the average humidity in the room.

 Use a terrarium

 For all those who have plants that need a humidity of over 70 %, a terrarium is a must.
 In the closed glass boxes, you can reach 95 % and higher values without problems.
-While these can be achieved in an apartment, the likelihood of mold is far too high.
+While these can be achieved in a flat, the likelihood of mould is far too high.

 Keep substrate moist when the plant allows it

 Some plants prefer their substrate to be kept evenly moist.
 These plants also lend themselves to raising the humidity a bit.
 The plant absorbs not all water.
 Some of it also evaporates.

 Bag your plants

 A popular method for smaller plants is bagging.
 Here, a transparent film or bag is placed over the plant.
 If the water evaporates now, it is not distributed in the room.
 It is bound by the film and dramatically increases the humidity.

 This method works incredibly well with cuttings but can also be applied to larger plants.